23-2-DSDN242/ai-camera-lan02222/README.md

 ## 9. combine and adjustment :
 Develop the circle and square.
 Make them similar to the magic circle and the smiley face respectively (try to make them scale with the mask).
 After combining the Chromatic Aberration filter and the Center Scan filter, make some adjustments to the Chromatic Aberration filter and the smiley face.
+The last filter expresses that in the special Mid-Autumn Festival, under the shining moonlight, the picture in front of us becomes looming.
+The chromatic aberration filter reveals a mysterious color.
+The special pattern and smiling face of the moon seem to convey the Mid-Autumn Festival blessings to people.

 ![Alt text](images/14.png)
 ![Alt text](images/15.png)![Alt text](images/16.png)![Alt text](images/17.png)